Home

 Rome wasn't built in a day, and sometimes one must accept that some conditions takes time and commitment.
 We both have that.

-She reports that the acupuncture is definitely helped.
-Her grandchildren have been to visit from England, the cause of the original problem, and despite a three week stay, the pain is gradually lessening.
-She says about 75% better.
+Consult 16-20: She reports that the acupuncture is definitely helped.
+Her grandchildren have been to visit from England, the cause of the original problem, and despite a three week stay, the pain is gradually lessening; she says about 75 percent better.
 She can lift the kettle with her left hand.
 Her groin pain is over.
-We add some rehab exercises for the hip.
-A trying case!
-Normally patients respond faster than this!
+We add some rehabilitation exercises for the hip; it's a trying case.
+Normally patients respond faster than this.

 One year ago insidious left shoulder started with no known cause.
 Medicine would describe the case as "idiopathic" though subsequent chiropractic examination was interesting...
 She routinely does her own housework, but no specific injury was recalled.